johnttan/loldraft/README.md

 View the repo for the scraper scripts at: https://github.com/ostzi/lolesports_scraper

+MongoDB hosted by MongoLabs on free dev server.
+Original site hosted on Amazon EC2 micro instance.
+Demo is hosted on Heroku 1x dyno.

 Express/Node.js/Mongoose(MongoDB) in the back-end. jQuery, Pure CSS framework in the front.

 Coffeescript, Jade, Stylus used throughout, with Grunt tasks for auto-building on change.